 However, interpreters certified outside of Pennsylvania’s Interpreter Certification Program (ICP) must attend an ICP orientation session and comply with continued education requirements.

-Pennsylvania offers certification in 23 languages:
+Pennsylvania offers certification in the following languages:

 The Pennsylvania Judicial Department defines legal interpreters in the following eight ways: